robol/MPSolve/README.md

  MPSolve is a C package to solve polynomials and secular equations.
 It released under the terms of the GNU General public license as it specified in the COPYING file inside the source directory.

+ Additional information can be found on the [official website](https://numpi.dm.unipi.it/software/mpsolve)

 ### How to install MPSolve

 If you have downloaded an official MPSolve tarball you can